Ahmadposten/Github-slack-reminder/README.md

 ### Mappings file
-You will need a mapping.json file which contains mappings between github usernames and slack usernames.
+You will need a mapping.json file which contains mappings between github usernames and slack usernames as well as channels to their watched repos (regex matching).
 The file location is specified in the `CONFIG_PATH` environment variable or by default in the root directory of the project.

 example mapping.json

 ```
   {
+    "individual_mappings": {
       "john1": "@john",
       "marry": "@maria"
+    },
+    "channels": {
+      "#ios-team": ".*ios.*"
+    }
   }
 ```
 where the key is the github username and the value is the slack username with a `@`.
 It can also be a channel if you replace the `@` by a `#`